csommerl/js120/lesson1/lesson1_notes.md

 Advantages of OOP:
 1. easy to reason about (through abstraction)
-2. easy to maintain (to decrease the number of dependencies)
+2. easy to maintain, enabling the making of focused changes (to decrease the number of dependencies)

 Disadvantages of OOP:
 1. OOP programs are often larger